-The American College of Cardiology, American College of Radiology, American Society of Echocardiography, Society for Vascular Ultrasound, Society of Cardiovascular Anesthesiologists, Society of Invasive Cardiovascular Professionals and the Commission on Accreditation of Allied Health Education Programs cooperate to establish, maintain and promote appropriate standards of quality for educational programs for the cardiovascular technologist, and to provide recognition for educational programs which meet or exceed the minimum standards outlined in these Standards.
-These Standards are to be used for the development, evaluation, and self-analysis of Cardiovascular Technology programs.
-Lists of CAAHEP-accredited programs are published for the information of students, employers, educational institutions and agencies, and the public.
+The Commission on Accreditation of Allied Health Education Programs and American College of Cardiology, American College of Radiology, American Society of Echocardiography, Society for Vascular Ultrasound, Society of Diagnostic Medical Sonography, and Society of Invasive Cardiovascular Professionals, cooperate to establish, maintain and promote appropriate standards of quality for educational programs in Cardiovascular Technology, and to provide recognition for educational programs that meet or exceed the minimum standards outlined in these Standards and Guidelines.
+Lists of accredited programs are published for the information of students, employers, educational institutions and agencies, and the public.